-^{}Currie: Department of Economics, Princeton University, 316 Wallace Hall, Princeton, NJ 08540 (e-mail: jcurrie@ princeton.edu); Davis: Haas School of Business, University of California, Berkeley, Berkeley, CA 94720 (e-mail: ldavis@haas.berkeley.edu); Greenstone: Department of Economics, University of Chicago, 1126 E. 59th Street, Chicago, IL 60637 (e-mail: mgreenst@uchicago.edu); Walker: Haas School of Business, University of California, Berkeley, Berkeley, CA 94720 (e-mail: rwalker@haas.berkeley.edu).
+1 Currie: Department of Economics, Princeton University.
+Email: jcurrie@princeton.edu.
+Davis: Haas School of Business, University of California, Berkeley.
+Email: Idavis@haas.berkeley.edu.
+Greenstone: Department of Economics, Massachusetts Institute of Technology.
+Email: mgreenst@mit.edu.
+Walker: Robert Wood Johnson Scholar of Health Policy, University of California, Berkeley.
+Email: rwalker@haas.berkeley.edu.
 Currie thanks the John D. and Catherine T. MacArthur Foundation and the Environmental Protection Agency (RE: 83479301-0) for support.
 We thank seminar participants at University of Delaware, Princeton, MIT, Stanford, UC Davis, RAND, and the University of Oregon as well as Trudy Cameron for helpful comments.
-The research in this paper was conducted while the authors were Special Sworn Status researchers of the US Census Bureau with generous guidance from Jim Davis, Jonathan Fisher, and Maggie Levenstein.
+The research in this paper was conducted while the authors were Special Sworn Status researchers of the U.S. Census Bureau with generous guidance from Jim Davis, Jonathan Fisher, and Maggie Levenstein.
 Research results and conclusions expressed are those of the author and do not necessarily reflect the views of the Census Bureau, the MacArthur Foundation, or the EPA.
 This paper has been screened to insure that no confidential data are revealed.
-Previous versions of this paper were circulated as "Toxic Pollutants and Infant Health: Evidence from Plant Openings and Closings" and "Do Housing Prices Reflect Environmental Health Risks?
-Evidence from More than 1,600 Toxic Plant Openings and Closings."
+Previous versions of this paper were circulated as "Toxic Pollutants and Infant Health: Evidence from Plant Openings and Closings."